-The latest tragedies at sea reinforce that world leaders are failing to protect people or solve this crisis are not working – and desperate people are paying with their lives.
+The latest tragedies at sea reinforce that world leaders are failing to protect people or solve this crisis – and people are paying with their lives.
 Desperate people need action – action that upholds their rights and ensures their safety.

 Oxfam is on the ground in nine out of the 10 main countries of origin for refugees in the world including Syria, Afghanistan, Somalia, South Sudan and Democratic Republic of Congo, as well as in neighbouring host countries like Lebanon, Jordan and Turkey, along with supporting displaced people in countries like the Central African Republic.